YJiangcm/Chinese-sentence-pair-modeling/README.md

 ## LICENSE
 These codes are mainly inspired by https://github.com/zhaogaofeng611/TextMatch.
-As for this repository, please refer to [MIT License Copyright (c) 2020 YJiangcm](https://github.com/YJiangcm/Chinese-sentence-pair-modeling/blob/master/LICENSE).
+As for this repository, please refer to [Apache-2.0 License Copyright (c) 2020 YJiangcm](https://github.com/YJiangcm/Chinese-sentence-pair-modeling/blob/master/LICENSE).